Politics of the Comoros: Post-independence

 Prince Said Ibrahim took power in 1970 but was democratically elected out of office in 1972 in favor of former French senator Ahmed Abdallah.
 President Abdallah declared independence for all islands, except Mayotte which remained under French administration, in 1975.
 The threat of renewed socioeconomic marginalization following the transfer of the capital to Ngazidja in 1962, more than social or cultural differences, underlay the island's subsequent rejection of independence.
 France withdrew all economic and technical support for the now independent state, which would encourage a revolutionary regime under future president Ali Soilih.
 French military and financial aid to mercenaries brought Prince Said Mohammed Jaffar to power after the United National Front of the Comoros (FNU) party toppled Abdallah's government.
 This mercenary coup was unique in that, unlike other coups on the continent, it was "uninspired by any ideological convictions".
 The Jaffar regime's inefficient distribution of resources and poor mismanagement was shown through the expulsion of French civil servants as well as endemic unemployment and food shortages.
 The regime used famine as "an opportunity to switch food patronage from France to the World Food Programme's emergency aid".

-President Jaffar's ousting by Minister of Defense and Justice, Ali Soilih, brought about the "periode noire" (dark period) of the country; you could vote at 14, most civil servants were dismissed and there was a ban on some Islamic customs.
+President Jaffar's ousting by Minister of Defense and Justice, Ali Soilih, brought about the "periode noire" (dark period) of the country; the voting age was lowered to 14, most civil servants were dismissed and there was a ban on some Islamic customs.
 He implemented revolutionary social reforms such as replacing French with Shikomoro, burning down the national archives and nationalizing land.
-His government received support from Egypt, Iraq and Sudan.
+His government received support from Egypt, Iraq, and the Sudan.
 Soilih's attacks on religious and customary authority contributed to his eventual ousting through a French-backed coup consisting of mercenaries and ex-politicians who together formed the Politico Military Doctorate.

 Abdallah was reinstated and constructed a mercantile state by resuscitating the structures of the colonial era.
 His establishment of a one party state and intolerance for dissent further alienated civil society from the state.
 In May 1978 the Comoros were renamed the Islamic Republic of the Comoros and continued strengthening ties with the Arab world which resulted in their joining the Arab League.
 Abdallah's government sought to reverse Soilih's 'de-sacralization' by re-introducing the grand marriage, declaring Arabic the second official language behind French, and creating the office of the Grand Mufti.
-The doctorate & compromise government was dissolved, constitutional changes removed succession from a politician and neutralized the post of another possible challenger in abolishing the position of Prime Minister, which effectively cemented a client-patron network by making the civil service position dependent on Abdallah's political base.
+The doctorate & compromise government was dissolved, constitutional changes removed succession from a politician and neutralized the post of another possible challenger in abolishing the position of prime minister, which effectively cemented a client-patron network by making the civil service position dependent on Abdallah's political base.
 The Democratic Front's (DF) internal opposition to Abdallah was suppressed through the incarceration of over 600 people allegedly involved in a failed coup attempt.
 Abdallah then stocked the House of Assembly with loyal clientelist supporters through rigged parliamentary elections.
 All of these actions effectively consolidated Abdallah's position.